jnr/jnr-ffi/docs/SqueezingPerformance.md

 ## `@IgnoreError`

-A huge performance improvement can be gained by telling JNR-FFI to note save the last errno.
+A huge performance improvement can be gained by telling JNR-FFI to not save the last errno.
 By default, JNR-FFI will always save the last errno for your convenience and for better debugging, this does have a cost to performance which, if you're willing to lose some debugging information, can be omitted.